lucasnsp/SoloProjects/README.md

 # SoloProjetcs
-Repository designed for Solo Projects to practice coding.
+Repository designed for Solo Projects to practice coding